A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Recollection of expanded pairs and degenerations

-We see that $\calC$ is a smooth Artin stack of dimension $1$, and $\calX$ is a smooth Artin stack of dimension $\dim X$.
+$\calC$ is a smooth Artin stack of dimension $1$, and $\calX$ is a smooth Artin stack of dimension $\dim X$.
 They both admit a map to $\bbA^1$.
 There is a representable and projective map whose composition with the projection to $\calC$ is the family map

 which is flat and also representable.

 In general, let $S \to \bbA^1$ be a scheme over $\bbA^1$.
 Given a $\bbA^1$-morphism $S \to \calC$, the pullback of the universal family $\pi$ gives a family